Ewan MacColl: Early life and early career

-MacColl was born as James Henry Miller at 4 Andrew Street, in Broughton, Salford, England, to Scottish parents, William Miller and Betsy (née Henry), both socialists.
+MacColl was born as James Henry Miller at 4 Andrew Street, in Broughton, Salford, England, on 25 January 1915 to Scottish parents, William Miller and Betsy (née Henry), both socialists.
 William Miller was an iron moulder and trade unionist who had moved to Salford with his wife, a charwoman, to look for work after being blacklisted in almost every foundry in Scotland.
 Betsy Miller knew many traditional folk songs such as "Lord Randall" and "My Bonnie Laddie's Lang A-growing", of which her son later created written and audio recordings; he later recorded an album of traditional songs with her.

 James Miller was the youngest and only surviving child in the family of three sons and one daughter (one of each sex was stillborn and one son died at the age of four).
 They lived amongst a group of Scots and Jimmy was brought up in an atmosphere of fierce political debate interspersed with the large repertoire of songs and stories his parents had brought from Scotland.
-He was educated at North Grecian Street Junior School in Broughton.
+He was educated at Grecian Street School, Salford, England.
 He left school in 1930 after an elementary education, during the Great Depression and, joining the ranks of the unemployed, began a lifelong programme of self-education whilst keeping warm in Manchester Central Library.
 During this period he found intermittent work in a number of jobs and also made money as a street singer.

 He joined the Young Communist League and a socialist amateur theatre troupe, the Clarion Players.
 He began his career as a writer helping produce and contributing humorous verse and skits to some of the Communist Party's factory papers.
 He was an activist in the unemployed workers' campaigns and the mass trespasses of the early 1930s.
-One of his best-known songs, "The Manchester Rambler", was written just before the pivotal mass trespass of Kinder Scout.
+One of his best-known songs, "The Manchester Rambler", was written just after mass trespass of Kinder Scout.
 He was responsible for publicity in the planning of the trespass.

 In 1932 the British intelligence service, MI5, opened a file on MacColl, after local police asserted that he was "a communist with very extreme views" who needed "special attention".
 For a time the Special Branch kept a watch on the Manchester home that he shared with his first wife, Joan Littlewood.
 MI5 caused some of MacColl's songs to be rejected by the BBC, and prevented the employment of Littlewood as a BBC children's programme presenter (see: "Christmas tree" files).